Dead Combo: History

 Dead Combo were formed in 2003 after Tó Trips and Pedro Gonçalves got an invitation from Henrique Amaro, from the Portuguese radio station Antena 3, to record the track “Paredes Ambience” for an homage album to the late Portuguese guitar player Carlos Paredes, called Movimentos Perpétuos: Música para Carlos Paredes.

-Their debut album Vol. I was released in 2004.
-It was followed by Vol. II - Quando a Alma não é Pequena in 2006.
-Both albums were released through their own newly founded publishing company Dead & Company, in partnership with Universal Records Portugal.
+Their debut album, Vol. I, was released in 2004.
+It was followed by Vol. II – Quando a Alma não é Pequena in 2006.
+Both albums were released through their own newly-founded publishing company Dead & Company, in partnership with Universal Records Portugal.
 These albums are very "visual", having strong musical allusions to the underground scene of Lisbon of past times, the aesthetic worlds of design, art, and most of all cinema.
 Two of their videos highly illustrate this visual music style: Vol. I's single "Cacto" and Vol. II's "Quando a alma não é pequena #1".
-Vol. I was included in Charlie Gillett’s list of best world albums in 2005.
-He also included a track from Vol. I, "Rumbero", in his 2005 compilation album Sound of The World.
+Vol. I was included in Charlie Gillett's list of best world albums in 2005.
+He also included a track from Vol. I, "Rumbero", in his 2005 compilation album Sound of the World.

 Afterwards, they released the album Guitars From Nothing in 2007 and Lusitânia Playboys in 2008.
 Lusitânia Playboys was considered "album of the decade" by the Portuguese newspaper Expresso.

-The fifth album, Lisboa Mulata, was released in 2011, and included the participation of American guitarist Marc Ribot.
+Their fifth album, Lisboa Mulata, was released in 2011, and included the participation of American guitarist Marc Ribot.
 It was nominated for the Golden Globe for Best Album's Group in the Portuguese Golden Globes.